mad-lab-fau/mad-gui/docs/customization.rst

 `Plot Data <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.models.local.PlotData.html#mad_gui.models.local.PlotData>`_.
 Below we show you what that means and how you can use this data.

-You have two general options on how to implement an algorithm.
-Your algorithm could:

-   * Option a) Create labels
-   * Option b) Analyze existing labels

-No matter which option you choose, the general structure will look like the following code snippet.
+The general structure of your algorithm-class will look as shown below.
-The content of `process_data`, however, is different for both options and is shown in the following two subsections.
+The content of `process_data`, however, depends on the exact use-case of the algorithm.
+Two possible use-cases are explained in the subsections after this code snippet.

 .. raw:: html